What Does a Ductwork System do?

-The ductwork system is responsible for distributing the conditioned and filtered air throughout your home and returning it back to your heating and cooling equipment.
+The ductwork system (also called an air duct system) is responsible for distributing the conditioned and filtered air throughout your home and returning it back to your heating and cooling equipment.
 Properly installed ductwork will maintain an even temperature throughout the home, have minimal air leakage, and produce a negligible amount of noise.
 On the other hand, a poorly installed duct system will lead to hot and cold spots, cause higher utility bills from efficiency loss, and be a noise nuisance.
 The materials used, the design, and the installation practices determine the quality of the ductwork system.

 Sheetmetal is without a doubt the best material… its durable, efficient, and quiet.
 However, this is very rarely used in the San Antonio residential market for a number of reasons including cost and framing designs.
 The majority of the market uses a combination of duct board and flex duct.
 These types of products work great if properly designed and installed, but something to think about is the different options within this product segment.
 Both duct board and flex duct are offered with different insulation values, and flex duct alone comes in a variety of specifications that affect the durability and efficiency.
 Be sure to know what products are being used and if they meet the local building codes.